Introductory Latin Courses

 Note: These fast-paced courses are not recommended for those without prior language experience.

-Flexible (LAT521, LAT522): Our Flexible Intro classes each run for one semester (15 weeks), covering Levels 1 and 2 (LAT501) and Levels 3 and 4 (LAT502) of NSA/BibleMesh Latin, but in a form adapted for those with busy and irregular schedules, such as pastors.
+Flexible (LAT521, LAT522): Our Flexible Intro classes (offered only when there is sufficient interest) each run for one semester (15 weeks), covering Levels 1 and 2 (LAT501) and Levels 3 and 4 (LAT502) of NSA/BibleMesh Latin, but in a form adapted for those with busy and irregular schedules, such as pastors.
 Instead of meeting for an hour and a half every week, the Flexible classes meet only once per month for three hours to go over the exercises and hone your on-the-spot Latin speaking and translation skills.
 Assignments are also only due once a month, allowing you to give more time to the class during weeks that are comparatively free.
 You can expect the workload to average out to 8-10 hrs. of homework time each week (including your use of BibleMesh).
 Each of these courses is priced at $320 (NSA/BibleMesh units purchased separately).

 Tutorials : Although we recommend one of the preceding options, given the value of learning in a group setting, we recognize that not everyone’s schedule will allow them to meet at designated class times.
 Some are also eager to get a start before the next scheduled semester or summer course offering.
 Accordingly, we offer one-on-one self-paced tutorials, both as 16-lesson packages covering the same ground as the standard courses, and as custom-built packages.
 See more at our Tutorials page.